Jump to Content

 Date (inclusive): circa 1964-2003

 Abstract: The Long Beach Museum of Art (LBMA) was among the first museums in the United States to focus on video as an artistic medium.
-The materials in the archive document LBMA's innovative approaches to the production and display of video art, primarily between 1974 and 1999.
+The materials in the archive document LBMA's innovative approaches to collecting, producing and displaying video art, primarily between 1974 and 1999.
 Materials include artist files; exhibition records; LBMA's administrative records pertaining to the video program; materials on the museum's grant and cable television programs; photographic materials; and almost 5,000 videotapes.

 Access

 Open for use by qualified researchers.
-Videos are unavailable until reformatting is complete.
+Videos are unavailable until reformatted.

 Preferred Citation